Five Top Batting Knocks At The 2022 T20 World Cup - UrduPoint

 Phillips power Glenn Phillips walked out to bat with New Zealand on 11-2 against Sri Lanka, but smashed this edition's second century in 61 balls to set up a huge win.

-Phillips single-handedly drove his team's total to 167-7, after being at a precarious 15-3.
-Skipper Kane Williamson called it an "incredible knock".
+Phillips single-handedly drove the team's total to 167-7, after being at a precarious 15-3.
+He called the innings "absolutely indescribable".